This Week's Sky at a Glance

-Mars is hidden behind the glare of the Sun.
+Mars and Jupiter are hidden in the glare of the Sun.

-In a telescope, Saturn's rings are nicely tilted 18° from our line of sight.
-See our guide "Scrutinizing Saturn" in the May Sky & Telescope, page 50, or the shorter version online.
+See our telescopic guide "Scrutinizing Saturn" in the May Sky & Telescope, page 50, or the shorter version on our website.
 And identify Saturn's many moons at any time and date with our SaturnMoons utility or handier app.